 for LK, Gentzen's original sequent calculus for classical logic

 — without a detour through mix.
-A major research project I am
+A major research project that I

-SRG, is the problem of the decidability of the implicational
+the decidability of the implicational fragment of ticket

 implicational ticket entailment, which was open for more than 50 years.

 The two papers where we present and explain these results appeared in the NDJFL and in the

 JSL.
 We are working on expanding the

 intuitionistic logic) to match combinators and classes of sequent calculus

 proofs.
 Our first paper on inhabitant extraction is